anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 ### Other notes

-- PVD- or DLC-coated chains (the ones with fun colours) are not ideal for wax adhesion.
+- PVD or DLC chains (the ones with fun colours) are not ideal for wax adhesion.
 - It is possible to apply too much or too little wax.
 Excess wax will flake off and gum up the rear derailleur and cassette, so cleaning it from the exterior plates while the chain dries is fine.
 Too little is ineffective.
 - A single application is good for up to around 500 km in most circumstances.

 # Conclusion

-The build was successful overall, but with one major caveat.
-Most of the components are easy to recommend.
-The frame is not.
+The build was successful overall, with the exception of the frame.

 ## Groupset, drivetrain and brakes